 (2) "Action Taken" field K12;

 (5) "Begin/Change Date" field K45; and

 (6) "Adult Day Services" field K95.

-(c) When the child care provider's contract number is known and entered in "Contract Number" field K40, a notice computer-generates to both the applicant and the child care provider.
+(c) When the child care provider's contract number is known and entered in "Contract Number" field K40, a computer- generated notice issues to the applicant and the child care provider.
 When the contract number is unknown, a notice is computer-generated to the applicant only.

 22. Examples include when the applicant's income exceeds agency standards or the applicant does not meet a need factor within 30-calendar days of the request date.

-23. Examples include when the applicant misses the scheduled interview or requests cancellation of the application.
+23. Examples include when the applicant misses the scheduled interview or withdraws the application.